 How your team is legally organized determines whether you can accept tax-deductible donations, who is liable, and how much administrative overhead you carry.
-There are four common models; choosing well is an advanced strategic decision.
+Four models are common, and choosing between them is a strategic decision.

-Model 1 — School-sponsored program.
-The team operates under the school/district, which is itself tax-exempt; donations route through the school.
-Pros: zero setup, donors get deductibility via the district, liability sits with the institution.
-Cons: funds controlled by the school, slow purchasing, money sometimes swept into general accounts, limited autonomy.
+Model 1: school-sponsored program.
+The team operates under the school or district, which is itself tax-exempt, so donations route through the school.
+Setup costs nothing, donors get their deduction through the district, and liability sits with the institution.
+In exchange, the school controls the funds, purchasing is slow, money sometimes gets swept into general accounts, and the team has limited autonomy.

-Model 2 — Booster club.
-A parent-run nonprofit supporting the program.
+Model 2: booster club.
+A parent-run nonprofit that supports the program.
 Most pursue 501(c)(3) status.
-Pros: autonomy, dedicated bank account, can fundraise directly.
-Cons: you must run a compliant nonprofit — and the Capital Gymnastics case shows how booster clubs lose exemption through individual-account fundraising.
-Strong governance is mandatory.
+You get autonomy, a dedicated bank account, and the ability to fundraise directly, but you also have to run a compliant nonprofit.
+The Capital Gymnastics case shows how booster clubs lose exemption through individual-account fundraising, so strong governance is mandatory.

-Model 3 — Fiscal sponsorship.
-An existing 501(c)(3) acts as your umbrella; donations are tax-deductible through them, usually for an administrative fee (often a percentage).
-Pros: deductibility and grant-eligibility without forming your own entity; fast to start.
-Cons: ongoing fee, dependence on the sponsor, the sponsor's mission must align with yours.
-Good bridge while you decide on independence.
+Model 3: fiscal sponsorship.
+An existing 501(c)(3) acts as your umbrella.
+Donations are tax-deductible through them, usually for an administrative fee, often a percentage.
+You get deductibility and grant eligibility without forming your own entity, and you can start fast.
+Against that, the fee is ongoing, you depend on the sponsor, and the sponsor's mission has to align with yours.
+It works well as a bridge while you decide on independence.

-Model 4 — Independent 501(c)(3).
+Model 4: independent 501(c)(3).
 Your own incorporated, IRS-recognized public charity.
-Pros: full autonomy, maximum credibility with corporate and foundation funders, can build reserves and apply for grants requiring an independent EIN.
-Cons: most overhead and the most compliance.
+You get full autonomy, the most credibility with corporate and foundation funders, and the ability to build reserves and apply for grants that require an independent EIN.
+You also carry the most overhead and the most compliance.

 The formation path for an independent 501(c)(3):